Simon Jupp is the Conservative MP for East Devon.

 Simon swapped presenting for journalism when he joined the BBC and rose through the ranks to become the manager of BBC Radio Solent in Dorset, leading a team and regularly presenting the flagship Breakfast programme.
 He later joined the Conservative Party as the Head of Broadcast, working closely with Number 10 before returning to journalism as News Editor at ITV Channel TV.

 He was then appointed by the Mayor of the West of England as his Special Adviser, helping to secure the re-opening of a railway line, and working to deliver devolution to Bristol, Bath, and South Gloucestershire.
 He was later headhunted to be a Special Adviser for the First Secretary of State and Foreign Secretary, Dominic Raab MP.

 Simon was selected by local party members to stand as the Conservative candidate for East Devon and was elected with over 50% of the vote in December 2019, the highest vote share in the constituency since 1997.

 Simon is driven by his love for Devon and helping others.
 He’s helped many people access financial support during the pandemic and successfully campaigned for funding to protect Exeter Airport, secured a new police station for Exmouth, a new train station for Cullompton and support for tourism & hospitality businesses and the agricultural industry.
-He takes a particular interest in transport, devolution, media regulation, local government reform, and foreign affairs in Parliament.
+He takes a particular interest in transport, devolution, media regulation, local government reform, and health & social care in Parliament.

 Simon lives in Sidmouth and his constituency office is in Exmouth.
 In his spare time, Simon enjoys walking with friends and family living in Devon, especially if a trip to the pub for a decent cider is involved.
 At the next election, Simon is standing where he lives in the new Honiton & Sidmouth constituency as his current East Devon constituency is abolished.
 You can find out more here.